pei2748/e4750-Heterogeneous-computing-final-project/README.md

 # Acceleration of SVM algorithm on GPU using PyCuda

-### Directory Explanation
+### Directory Organization

-Our repository has the following structure.
+Our repository has the following structure.#### Directory 3: pycuda

+These are PyCuda source code which implement different kernels\
+Three pycuda code for BC dataset

+1.)
+BC-cuda-lock-free.py\
+2.)
+BC-cuda-naive.py\
+3.)
+BC-cuda-shared-mem.py\

+Four pycuda code for Cifar-10 dataset

+4.)
+CF-cuda-naive.py
+5.)
+CF-cuda-lock-free.py
+6.)
+CF-cuda-multi-kernel.py
+7.)
+CF-cuda-multi-kernel-tiled.py

+We also have three corresponding jupyter notebooks for four Cifar-10 pycuda code excluding CF-cuda-lock-free.
+These three notebooks will generate figures for time and accuracy with different max_epochs, while .py files only run for one fix max_epoch.\

+CF-data-comparison.ipynb is to generate figures shown in our report.\
  It has 6 subdirectories at the top level.

 <img src="tree.png" width="400">